-Fortunately the predicament of only being allowed to teach one thing is unlikely to arise and this is a relief somewhat.
+Fortunately, the predicament of only being allowed to teach one thing is unlikely to arise and this is a relief somewhat.
 Despite the multifaceted brilliance of Standing Meditation people certainly require a selection of tools at their disposal in order that they might develop themselves holistically and sustainably – when I teach Standing I incorporate a variety of essential auxiliary movements to help pave the way.
-It is rare however that ‘stillness training’ has a place in ones usual tool box and when it does it usually takes the form of sitting or lying down.
+It is rare however that ‘stillness training’ has a place in ones usual toolbox and when it does it usually takes the form of sitting or lying down.
 While they can be meritorious, Standing Meditation is significantly more functional; for when we want to move in our lives it is usually when standing upright and balanced on either one or both of our feet.
 After all, isn’t this what humans have evolved as their modus operandi?

-Cultivating a clear sense of how your entire body is connected and balances in all directions, all of the time, and learning to let go of what impedes this process, naturally orients the way in which one moves and operates to be simply put, more balanced.
+Cultivating a clear sense of how your entire body is connected and balances in all directions, all the time, and learning to let go of what impedes this process, naturally orients the way in which one moves and operates to be, simply put, more balanced.
 After having trained seriously and consistently in a number of modalities for almost thirty years, and taught a variety of those for twenty, I am convinced that ‘balanced’ is better – in every sense of the word.

 Rather than by brute force or wishful thinking to be able to actualise such a thing requires ongoing perceptive physical training, the systematic soothing of the nervous system and a calming of the mind.
-Standing is one of the most effective ways to achieve all of these things and many more.
+Standing is one of the most effective ways to achieve all these things and many more.
 Although it requires practise it is quite possible to stand still for an hour or more and enjoy a deep sense of balance and ease, even in positions that are physically demanding.
 I can’t think of a better foundation for a complete spectrum of useful skills.

 A Body of knowledge or ignorance?

 It seems that people have complicated relationships with their bodies.
 We constantly adjust ourselves and modulate our experience to avoid discomfort, usually without even realising it, and yet we are more than content to sit in strange positions for hours on end while we watch flashing lights on a screen.
-When we are not sitting down we assume it is a good idea to flagellate our bodies and contort ourselves into bizarre positions regardless of the intense discomfort such actions incur and their distinct lack of relevance to how we live the rest of our lives.
-We do not usually train to feel our bodies more, instead we usually train to feel them less and as a result frequently impede or destroy the very body that we are meant to be training in a bid to achieve abstract goals – goals in fact which are just ideas in our head.
-And although usually assumed be at the more intelligent end of the training spectrum ‘alternative arts’ – for want of a better term – are frequently riddled with dogma, doctrine and impracticality.
+When we are not sitting down, we assume it is a good idea to flagellate our bodies and contort ourselves into bizarre positions regardless of the intense discomfort such actions incur and their distinct lack of relevance to how we live the rest of our lives.
+We do not usually train to feel our bodies more, instead we usually train to feel them less as if to escape somehow, and as a result frequently impede or destroy the very body that we are meant to be training in a bid to achieve abstract goals – goals in fact which are just ideas in our head.
+And although usually assumed be at the more intelligent end of the training spectrum ‘alternative arts’ – for want of a better term – are frequently riddled with dubious dogma, doctrine and impracticality.

-If our felt sense of how the body balances and functions as a single unit was clearer then our subsequent training notions would be better.
+If our felt sense of how the body balances and functions as a single unit was clearer, then our subsequent training notions would be better.
 From such an experiential standpoint it would be obvious not to go to movement or exercise extremes frequently enough that they either compromised our internal organs, destroyed our joints or fuelled neurosis.
 Indeed, we would be equipped to know how to come back to operating within a boundary of all-round balance as a most useful default setting.
 Discomfort is a natural part of life and there are many types of comfort and discomfort that we can experience.
 As a teacher my aim is to help students develop the tools that allow them to discern the whole spectrum so they might readily distinguish between the beneficial and the destructive.

 Standing Meditation is about the process; it does not require any beliefs or theoretical knowledge.
 All it requires is a willingness to regularly immerse oneself into the experiential study of ones own body and mind whilst doing something simple and quintessentially human